patimio66/laravel-google-calendar/README.md

 $event->delete();
 ```

-Spatie is a webdesign agency based in Antwerp, Belgium.
+Patimio66 is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Support us